FriendsOfSymfony/FOSRestBundle/README.md

 are no more Accept headers to check.
 In this case ``fallback_format`` is used.

-Note that if ``_format`` is matched inside the route, then a virtual Accept header setting is added with a ``q`` setting one higher than the highest other Accept header, meaning that format is checked for a match in the priorities first.
+Note that if ``_format`` is matched inside the route, then a virtual Accept header setting is added with a ``q`` setting one lower than the lowest Accept header, meaning that format is checked for a match in the priorities last.
+If ``prefer_extension`` is set to ``true` then the virtual Accept header will be one higher than the highest ``q`` causing the extension to be checked first.

 Note that setting ``default_priorities`` to a non empty array enables Accept header negotiations, while adding '*/*' to the priorities will effectively cause any priority to match.